thelilylang/lily/LILY.md

 - You can use nil value on pointer
 - You can use Any data type

+## Safe mode

+- All pointers are traced
+- Pass by reference or by trace
+- All values are moved

 ## Garbage collector (interpreter)

 - Concurrent